Daniel J. Frey

 Saw them wheel a female patient in a wheelchair up to OBGYN; it's their first baby.

-Was there as they took the call from the attending physician.
+Was there as they took the call from the attending physician?

-Was there when it was their first day on the job.
+Was there when it was their first day on the job?

-There when they retired.
+They were there when they retired.

 The hands of a nurse are a contradiction.